 Most expats will not be able to afford to purchase property in Austria.
-Renting is a much more reasonable option, though again, prices can vary dramatically depending on location.
+Renting is a much more reasonable option although prices can vary dramatically depending on location.

-In Vienna, the government's efforts to construct state-owned apartment buildings with subsidised rates makes it possible to find affordable options even in high-income neighbourhoods.
-These flats are typically small, but the rent can be as little as EUR 450 for 40 to 45 sq. metres.
-Outside of these spaces, prices for apartments in Vienna can be much more costly – especially in the posh 18th and 19th districts of the city, where a similar sized flat costs at least twice as much.
+In Vienna, the government's efforts to construct state-owned apartment buildings with subsidised rates make it possible to find affordable options even in upmarket neighbourhoods.
+These flats are typically small but are fairly cheap to rent.
+Outside of these spaces, prices for apartments in Vienna can be much more costly – especially in the posh 18th and 19th districts of the city, where a similar-sized flat costs at least twice as much.

-Utilities are fairly reasonable: the cost of electricity and gas (water is generally included in rent) is generally around EUR 200 a month for a 100 sq. metre apartment.
+Utilities are fairly reasonable: the cost of electricity and gas (water is generally included in rent) is generally around EUR 200 a month for a 100-square-metre apartment.

 Austria has some of the highest food costs in Europe.
-That said, buying in bulk can minimise expenditure, and shopping at grocery stores and then cooking at home can be a help to those who need to pinch pennies.
+Therefore buying in bulk can minimise expenditure, and shopping at grocery stores and then cooking at home can help those who looking to reduce costs.
 Penny Markt and Zielpunkt are the most reasonably priced supermarkets, though at the sacrifice of the quality and selection of the goods available.
 Spar Gourmet and Merkur are high-end, and everything else falls somewhere in between.
 Fruits and vegetables can be expensive and hard to find out of season.

 Cost of education in Austria

 Expat residents can send their children to Austrian public schools for free.
 That said, the curriculum is taught in German, and if a child isn't fluent, this course of action is not recommended.